racktivity/ext-pylabs-core/pyapps/sampleapp/portal/spaces/doc/sampleapp.md

 ####impl/action/*domainname*/rootobjectname/methodname
 * action: this is the directory that contains the actions as defined in the interface on a Root Object.
 * *domainname*: name of the domain to which the action belongs, this avoids the usage of actions in other parts of your PyApp.
+The domain names can be:
     - config: this domain refers to the configuration of the PyApp itself.
     - core: default directory, this is for core functionalities which are common for each PyApp that you create.
     - ui: actions on UI objects, such as finding or creating pages.